ROUTE 52 – A Big Lump of Country Unknown

 Simon Burt’s personal observations about people, places, and things on and around the back road between Masterton and Waipukurau.

-To be published in December 2024 by Ugly Hill Press.
+To be published January 2025 by Ugly Hill Press.

 Excerpt from the chapter A Big Lump of Country Unknown